jaeihn/Multilingual-Audio-Embedding-for-Keyword-Spotting/milestone_4/final_report.md

 Keyword spotting (KWS) is an automatic speech recognition task to detect utterances of specific keywords in continuous audio recordings.
 KWS has many commercial applications, such as voice-enabled interfaces and customer service automation.
 Developing lightweight KWS models is important, especially for low-resource languages, where recorded voice data may not be abundant.

 KWS typically involves two parts: 1) embedding of the input audio sequence; and 2) a classification model with 3 categories—target (i.e. detected word is the desired keyword), unknown (i.e. detected word is not the desired keyword), and background noise (i.e. no words were detected).
 In this project, we were able to roughly recreate the works of Mazumder et al. (2021) in pre-trained __multilingual embedding models__ and __few-shot keyword spotting__ in any language [1][2], by using Whisper as our embedding model instead of EfficientNet, and implementing the model in Pytorch instead of TensorFlow.
 The pre-trained embedding model can be fine-tuned with just a small number of samples for each keyword, producing a relatively robust KWS system.
-Our final model ... achieved ...
+Our final model used bilingual (English+Chinese) Whisper embedding and achieved embedding accuracy of 0.829.
+The KWS accuracy using this embedding model was 0.5767 for English words and 0.7055 for Chinese keywords.

 ---